Healthy Homes Assessment Mangateretere

 Mangateretere Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Mangateretere and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Mangateretere and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords are required to keep records that prove compliance with all Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

 Starting 1 July 2021

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes